blueknight611jp/javscraper/README.md

 a xbmc scraper for your (censored, uncensored and image) japanese adult video collection.

 ## feature
-As a full functional scraper, by searching the id of your movie, you can get the complete information about your video, including poster, actor(with thunmbnali), title, year, genre, etc.
+This is a full functional scraper.
+By searching the id of your movie, you can get the complete information about your video, including poster, actor(with thunmbnali), title, year, genre, etc.

 ## usage
 1. download the zip file